rrovetto/Orbital-Space-Ontology-Project/README.md

 # The Orbital Space Environment Domain Reference Ontology Project (OSEDO)
-Developing a suite of ontologies for the space domain, with a focus on astronautics.
+Developing a suite of ontologies for the space domain, with a non-exclusive focus on astronautics.
 * Description currently at https://ontospace.wordpress.com/
 * [GitPage](https://rrovetto.github.io/Orbital-Space-Ontology-Project/)

 ## Status
 * Independently pursued by author since inception in 2011.
-As a personal project that is presently unfunded, formal support is desired and needed to develop the models.
+As a personal project that is presently unfunded, formal support is needed to develop the models and realize the vision.
+Please contact to help.
 * See the [CONTRIBUTING page](https://github.com/rrovetto/Orbital-Space-Ontology-Project/blob/master/CONTRIBUTING.md) for details about the needs of the project, as well as the Suppport section below.
 * In-progress, subject-to-revision.